 Holy Cross Grant:

 The Holy Cross Grant is awarded to minority and under-represented students.
-Based on financial need, Holy Cross Grants range from $500 to a maximum of $4,000.
-As with other institutional awards, funding is limited to a maximum of eight semesters.
+Based on financial need, Holy Cross Grants range from $1,000 to a maximum of $4,000.
+Funding is limited to a maximum of eight semesters.
 Students must live in campus-owned housing (unless on a study abroad program) to receive the Holy Cross Grant.

 To be considered for Indiana State Aid: